breadoliveoilsalt/echo-server/README.md

 4. The Gradle build for this particular app relies on git commit information found in a `.git` directory.
 Therefore, to build or even run the app with Gradle, you will have initialize git within the project's root directory.
 To do so, run the following from the root directory, in order:
     - `git init .`
     - `git add .`
-    - `git commit -m "Initial commit`
+    - `git commit -m "Initial commit"`

-5. To start the app's server, run: `./gradelew run`.
+5. To start the app's server, run: `./gradlew run`.

 6. To connect to the server and get a "Hey there" message back, open a new terminal window.
 From this new window, you can then:
     - run `curl localhost:8000` OR